Update: (25 October 2011): part of this article has been removed while further research is done.

 Another member of staff — the LGF’s communications manager — did reply to an email to the general LGF address.
 I was told that the article had gone out to various media outlets.
 But when asked whether, in terms of transparency and good journalistic practice, the source of the article should have been made clear to the reader, there was no further response.

-In fact, I discovered that on some articles Joanne Dunning is credited as The Pink Paper’s “North-West Correspondent”.
+Why did the Pink Paper label it as an “exclusive”?
+And I discovered that on some articles Joanne Dunning is credited as The Pink Paper’s “North-West Correspondent”.

 I wrote to Peter Lloyd the news editor of The Pink Paper on 6 July but at the time of writing I still await a response.